Twins Vs. Astros Prediction, Odds, Pick

 The Minnesota Twins take on the Houston Astros.
 Check out our MLB odds series for our Twins Astros prediction and pick.

-Aaron Sanchez gets the call for the Twins, while Justin Verlander goes to the mound for the Astros.
+Dylan Bundy gets the start for the Twins, while Framber Valdez takes the bump for the Astros.

-Aaron Sanchez, formerly of the Toronto Blue Jays, began this season with the Washington Nationals and threw 31 1/3 innings in several starts, none of them remarkable.
-His last outing with the Nats was on May 28.
-He was later acquired by the Twins and made his first start for the team on Aug.
-1. He went five innings and gave up two runs against the Blue Jays.
-The Twins will be glad if they get that kind of performance on a consistent basis.
-Sanchez has not pitched since that Aug.
-1 start, so it is really hard to know how he will perform.
-This will be only his second start in the past two and a half months.
+Dylan Bundy has a 1.88 ERA in his last three outings.
+He posted a 6.98 ERA in his previous four starts.
+You obviously have to make the determination that Bundy will either maintain momentum or run into a roadblock in Houston.
+He has not been an easy pitcher to figure out or bet on this season.
+Just when you think he’s going in one direction, he veers in the opposite direction.

-Justin Verlander is the favorite to win the American League Cy Young Award.
-He has a 1.95 ERA, and with Sandy Alcantara of the Marlins getting crushed by the Dodgers this past Sunday, Verlander is now the only superstar pitcher in the big leagues with an ERA under two runs.
-Interestingly enough, Verlander’s ERA was 1.73 before his last two starts.
-His ERA has risen after two outings which were not bad, but were also not dominant and overhwelming (the Verlander standard).
-He gave up three runs in six innings on Aug.
-10 against the Texas Rangers, then three runs in seven innings on Aug.
-16 versus the White Sox.
-Verlander has been so good this season that from April 23 through Aug.
-9, Houston lost only two games in which he started.
-That’s three and a half months of one team win after another.
-The White Sox on June 18 and the Mariners on May 27 are the only teams which really knocked him out of the box and sent him to the showers feeling he had performed poorly.
-Every other start — even the not-as-great ones — has been a solid demonstration of pitching.
-Verlander continues to turn back the clock.
+Framber Valdez is the owner of a very special achievement in the 2022 season: He has delivered 20 straight quality starts for Dusty Baker and the Astros.
+Only two of his outings all season long have not been quality starts, and they were both in April.
+His last non-quality start was April 19.
+Valdez is 21 of 23 this season in pitching a quality start when he takes the mound.
+That is phenomenal consistency, and what it also means is that Valdez is always pitching through the sixth inning.
+Knowing they will get at least six innings, usually seven, in a Framber start enables the Astros to rest their bullpen and allocate innings much more evenly to all members of the pen.
+The domino effect this has on a full pitching staff is enormous.

 Courtesy of FanDuel, here are the Twins-Astros MLB odds.